ShubhamSinghCodes/VariableFontsTest/README.md

 ### See It in Action

-Check out the live demo: [Fancy Font Showcase](https://raw.githack.com/ShubhamSinghCodes/VariableFontsTest/main/fancyfont.html)
+Check it out live [here](https://raw.githack.com/ShubhamSinghCodes/VariableFontsTest/main/fancyfont.html)